 ZooKeeper supports pluggable authentication schemes.
 Ids are specified using the form scheme:id, where scheme is a the authentication scheme that the id corresponds to.
-For example, ip:172.16.16.1 is an id for a host with the address 172.16.16.1.
+For example, host:host1.corp.com is an id for a host named host1.corp.com.